PhenoApps/Field-Book/docs/source/storage.rst

 Database
 --------

 Field Book uses an internal SQLite database to store imported fields and traits, as well as all data collected with the app.
-The db schema is modelled on the Breeding API (BrAPI) standard, and is documented in the `Field Book developer wiki <https://github.com/PhenoApps/Field-Book/wiki>`_
+The database schema is modelled after the Breeding API (BrAPI) standard, and is documented in the `Field Book Wiki <https://github.com/PhenoApps/Field-Book/wiki>`_

-The database is automatically backed up to the **database** directory at regular intervals.
+The database is automatically backed up to the ``database`` directory at regular intervals.
 It can also be manually exported and imported in |database| :doc:`settings-database`.
-This is useful for transferring Fieldbook data to a new device, or for troubleshooting if a problem arises.
+This feature can be used to transfer data to a new device or for recreating issues when troubleshooting.

 .. |database| image:: /_static/icons/settings/main/database.png
+  :width: 20

+.. |settings| image:: /_static/icons/settings/main/cog-outline.png
   :width: 20